Internal Wire Split Keyboard

 Parts list and tool preparation

-Organize the required parts and tools: switches, PCB sockets, MCU, I/O expander, wire, screws, insert nuts, and soldering tools.
+Organize the required parts and tools: mechanical switches, PCB sockets, Seeed XIAO RP2040, MCP23017 I/O expanders, wire, screws, insert nuts, and soldering tools.

 Note A purchasing mistake stops the work, so preparing the list matters.